conduktor/conduktor-docs/src/pages/changelog/Console-1.35.0.md

 ### Fixes

 - Fixed an issue where changing the cluster did not clear the search filter in Consumer Groups / Topics pages.
+- Fixed an issue where navigating to a schema registry with a name containing non-escaped characters such as `/` would redirect to the home page.

 ### Known issues